SEDocotor/hellgate-watcher/README.md

 A Discord bot that monitors and reports recent 2v2 and 5v5 Hellgate battles from Albion Online servers.

+# Upgrades

+- **Replaced JSON storage with a real database**, allowing for a huge increase in throughput.
+- **Switched backend to GO to utilize goroutines allowing for a significant performance increase

 ## Features

 - **Automatic Battle Reporting:** Periodically fetches new Hellgate battles on the specified Albion Online servers (Europe, Americas, and Asia).